-context it refers to donations by private individuals foundations that function as endowment funds
+Philanthropy means 'love for humanity,' but in this context it refers to donations by private individuals for specific development goals, often through foundations that function as endowment funds

 (also leveraging further funds).
 Global philanthropy flows to developing countries exceeded US\$60 billion in 2014.
-The Leonardo Di Caprio Foundation and MAVA Foundation are

-Example: Tompkins Conservation, through with national governments and other to gazette, expand, restore and manage 11 protected areas (including Pumalin National Chapter 2
+The Leonardo Di Caprio Foundation and MAVA Foundation are two examples.
+Example: Tompkins Conservation, through various land trusts and in cooperation with national governments and other philanthropists, helped purchase millions of hectares of land in Chile and Argentina to gazette, expand, restore and manage 11 protected areas (including Pumalin National Park and Ibera National Park).9